mrtonks/twigcodingchallenge/README.md

 2. helperPrintArray

 ### groupArrayElements
-This function will take as input an array and an integer (N).
+This function will take as input an array of values with lengh >= 0 and a positive integer.
 It will divide the array into N sub-arrays.
 It uses the function ```divmod``` to extract the quotient and the remainder from a division.
 Those two values are used to create chucks from the original array and create the sub-arrays with the correct number of values inside a for-loop.
 The chucks are appended into another array and finally returned when the loop ends.

 ### helperPrintArray
 This function has the only purpose to print the array created by the function __groupArrayElements__.